A beautiful thing happened a couple weeks ago.

 Instructions

 - Wash lettuce.
-Tear or chop lettuce into 1″-2″ pieces and place into a large bowl
+Tear or chop the lettuce into 1″-2″ pieces and place into a large bowl.

 - Add remaining ingredients.

-- Drizzle dressing over salad and mix well.
+- Drizzle Homemade Ranch Dressing over the salad and mix well.

 Hi Tiffany, the title of the recipe on the picture is southwest chicken salad, but I don’t see any chicken in the ingredients.